jameshue/nagiosxi/README.md

 #### Setup firewall

-1. "# firewall-cmd --state" (Check the status of your firewall.)
+1. Check the status of your firewall.

+   "# firewall-cmd --state"

 2. Retrieve your currently active zones.
 Take a note of the zone within which you wish to open ports 80 and 443：

    "# firewall-cmd --get-active-zones"